NoYiBa/texto-api/README.md

 Add the class package (texto-api) to the root of your virtual host or domain</b>.

 ### API access
 Every <a href="http://www.wasamundi.com/texto">wasaTEXTO</a> installation must use a unique key for the API.
-[Do not hesitate to ask for a key!](mailto:support@wasamundi.com)
+Please <a href="http://www.wasamundi.com/accounts?app=texto&redirect=http://www.wasamundi.com/texto/login">create an account</a> on www.wasatexto.com to get your unique API credentials.

-When you recieve the key replace the following in the test file test.php
+When you get your credentials, replace the following in the test file test.php

 replace: